 Volcanic Eruption Near Reykjavik

-In recent days, people have hiked to the area to witness the eruption up close and local helicopter companies are offering tours from Reykjavik.
+From the start, people have hiked to the area to witness the eruption up close and local helicopter companies are offering tours from Reykjavik.

 Effusive vs. explosive eruption

 Geologists describe the eruption as "effusive", in which lava flows out of the volcano onto the ground, as opposed to "explosive", wherein magma is violently fragmented and rapidly expelled from a volcano, like Eyjafjallajokull 11-years ago.

 The last eruption on the Reykjanes peninsula dates back almost 800 years to 1240.